 In 1944, advancing Soviet troops refused Czechoslovak government officials to resume control over the area.
 In June 1945, a treaty between Czechoslovakia and the Soviet Union stipulated that the area was to become part of the Ukrainian Soviet Socialist Republic, under again another name: the Zakarpathia Oblast.

-I’m not sure whether this Oblast corresponds entirely with the independent state of Carpatho-Ukraine, but it’ll be close.
+It is not entirely whether this Oblast corresponds entirely with the independent state of Carpatho-Ukraine, but it’ll be close.
 In any case, the Oblast’s surface is 12.777 km².
 In 2004, the Oblast numbered 1,25 million inhabitants.
 Up until 1993, there was talk of rejoining Czechoslovakia – an option rendered moot after the break-up of that country.
-This map was taken from the Wikipedia entry for Carpatho-Ukraine.

 Update: Many thanks to Ian Mansfield for sending in this link to an article in The Economist, giving some extra background to Carpatho-Ukraine.
 The article contains this map, giving some extra geographical context to the area’s location.